Pregnant hit-and-run victim wants justice

-A local woman says she was struck by a car while seven months pregnant, and the driver who struck her never stopped.
-The family is pleading for the person responsible to turn themselves in
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – A local woman said she was struck by a car while seven months pregnant, and the driver who struck her never stopped.
+The family is pleading for the person responsible to turn themselves in.

-The mother-to-be was planning to have her gender reveal this weekend, but instead, she’s barely sleeping.

 “I’m home and my baby’s still in the ICU and I can’t sleep.
-It’s hard.”
+It’s hard,” Michelle Johnson said.

 “Before I knew it I was on the ground holding my head and my stomach.
 Where a car had done hit me and kept going.
-They had to be speeding well over 45 through that red light.”
+They had to be speeding well over 45 through that red light,” she said.

 At just seven month pregnant, her baby was in distress.

 “I was just scared more for my baby than for myself.
 I couldn’t feel my legs at that point.
 My neck I already knew was fractured and injured on the scene.
-I just didn’t know how to cope with what was going on, on top of having to make a quick decision for my baby.”
+I just didn’t know how to cope with what was going on, on top of having to make a quick decision for my baby,” Johnson said.

 “I just don’t understand how someone could do this and leave the scene.
-I just don’t understand.”
+I just don’t understand,” she said.

 Get breaking news alerts in the FOX46 News app.
 It’s FREE!